Contrary to popular belief, terrariums don’t require complex methods or materials to create captivating results.

 I recommend starting with your tallest/largest plant and working your way to the smallest.
 This helps you keep a sense of the scale and create visually stunning levels.

-Simply place it where you’d like it in your terrarium, with the green bit outwards towards the viewer.
+Simply place it where you’d like it in your terrarium, with the green bit facing outwards towards the viewer.
+Then continue till satisfied.

-- Water – If the substrate looks bone dry and/or your plants are wilting, add a couple of extra sprays where needed.
+- Water – Knowing how to water a terrarium properly is half the battle.
+If the substrate looks bone dry and/or your plants are wilting, add a couple of extra sprays where needed.
 You want the substrate to be evenly moist but never sodden.

-👉 Check out my terrarium care commandments for more details!
+👉 Check out my terrarium care guide for more details on all of the above!

 That’s a Wrap